Ugase/shitpasswordmanager/README.md

 Well this is the place for you

-A never maintained project by a person who hasn't learnt anything and is truly stupid 😀
+A never maintained project by a person who's main qualification is making a neovim config